FrostyX/fedora-magazine/2023-march.md

 ## Sticky

-Do you always forget your passwords and like to write them on sticky notes and post them all around your monitor?
+Do you always forget your passwords, write them on sticky notes and post them all around your monitor?
 Well, please don't use [Sticky][sticky] for that.
-But it is a great note-taking application with support for text formatting, spell-checking, checklists, backups, and so on.
+But it is a great note-taking application with support for checklists, text formatting, spell-checking, backups, and so on.
 It also supports adjusting note visibility and organizing notes into groups.